rpatil524/Community-Notebooks/Notebooks/How_to_perform_Nearest_Centroid_Classification_with_BigQuery.md

   ), "
 ```

-Next we will want to get the gene expressions for the genes that we are
+Next, we will want to get the gene expressions for the genes that we are
 going to use to attempt to identify the clinical stage.
 We will filter
 for the 3 genes that we want, then we will label each case with whether
 it will be in the training or testing group.
 For more information on